derkmed/stunting-on-programming/3sum/README.md

   * If we are smart however, maybe we can bring this down to O(n<sup>2</sup>)?
 * A valid triangle consists of 3 sides `a`, `b`, `c` such that `a + b > c`, for all possible assignments of `a`, `b`, `c` to each side.
 * This is very similar to 3Sum.
   * How about, we sort in descending order.
-This way, if we move from left-to-right, we know  the maximum size `c` that `a + b` must be greater than
+This way, if we move from left-to-right, we know  the maximum size `c` that `a + b` must be greater than.

 ```
 class Solution: